Eredrim/pvparena/doc/modules.md

 ### What happened to other missing modules?

 As you maybe saw it, several modules has been removed.
-They are ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss, MatchResultsStats, RedstoneTriggers, SinglePlayerSupport and SpecialJoin.
+They are ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss, MatchResultsStats, RedstoneTriggers, SinglePlayerSupport, SpecialJoin and WorldGuard.

 These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.